-As a baseline, the best automatic transmission fluids are synthetic blends like GM’s own state-of-the-art AC DELCO Dexron VI fluid.
+As a baseline, the best automatic transmission fluids are synthetic blends like GM’s own advanced ACDelco Dexron VI fluid.

 What’s the best transmission fluid for my Allison transmission?

-So, what is the best automatic transmission fluid for your Allison transmission-equipped, Duramax truck?
-The answer here is actually quite simple: if you want the optimal, factory-engineered performance, and durability then stick with the factory-specified fluid!
+So, what is the best automatic transmission fluid for your equipped Allison transmission, Duramax truck?
+The answer here is actually quite simple: if you want the optimal, manufactured performance, and durability then stick with the factory specified fluid!

-The factory fill on Duramax / Allison equipped trucks is AC DELCO Dexron VI fluid and it represents not only a good value but is scientifically engineered to provide optimal protection and long service intervals that you expect out of high quality, synthetic automatic transmission fluid.
+The factory on Duramax / Allison equipped trucks is ACDelco Dexron VI fluid and it represents not only a good value but is carefully engineered to provide optimal protection and long service intervals that you expect out of high quality, synthetic automatic transmission fluid.